Table of Contents

 For example, a C major 7 chord is spelled C – E – G – B. Since the bass note is also the root of the chord, this means that the chord in this sequence is in root position.

-If you have never heard of seventh chords before, perhaps you should check out some online piano lessons with Skoove!
+If you have never heard of seventh chords before, perhaps you should check out some best app for learning piano.
 With a wide range of topics from music theory to repertoire, Skoove offers music theory knowledge for every taste!

 First inversion seventh chord